cybersonic/cybersonic.github.io/_posts/2022-07-21-making-slimmer-lucee-docker-images.md

     Potential wasted space: 111 MB
     Image efficiency score: 65 %

-Where is that 111 Mb from?
-Well, despite deleting the zip files we don't need after expanding them they are still defined in each layer.
-They were added at the top.
+Where is that 111MB of wasted space coming from?
+Well, despite deleting the zip files we don't need they are still defined in each layer.
+They were added at the top of the previous one and are still loitering in our image.
 One way to remove these is to create a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) script.

 Here is the script with changes: